Pigges/Arch-Linux-Install-Guide/README.md

 # **Arch Install Guide**
 ![Arch Logo](./img/arch-logo.png "Arch Linux")
-### This is a guide about how to install *Arch Linux* from start to finish in one place.
-If you follow these steps you will end up with an clean install of *Arch Linux* without any graphical enviroment.
+#### This is a guide about how to install *Arch Linux* from start to finish in one place.
+If you follow these steps you will end up with an clean install of *Arch Linux* without any graphical environment.

-## Keep in mind that this guide is made for *BIOS* and not *UEFI* systems
+### Keep in mind that this guide is made for *BIOS* and not *UEFI* systems
 * Check if you have a *UEFI* system:
     ```shell
     $ ls /sys/firmware/efi/efivars